Minaira/2d-rpg-unity/README.md

 Contribution
 ============
 If anyone wishes to contribute to this project, create a branch with your changes and submit a pull request.
+More issues will be made in the future, PRs should have their changes based on an issue.